geoffreylitt/wildcard-onward-paper/paper.md

 Ainsworth et al provide a helpful taxonomy of the value of multiple representations [@ainsworth1999].
 In their terms, Wildcard plays a complementary role by supporting a different set of tasks from the original application, while displaying shared information.
 Wildcard may also help construct deeper understanding by subtraction.
 By stripping away details and only showing the essential data in an interface, Wildcard helps users think of new ways of using that data, outside the specific constraints of the original application.

 It is important to note that there are many specific customizations that can be achieved in systems like Chickenfoot [@bolin2005] that cannot be reproduced in Wildcard.
-We consider this an acceptable tradeoff in exchange for a gentler slope in customization, and we show in [@sec:examples] and [@sec:evaluation] that our model can still implement many useful customizations in practice.
+We consider this an acceptable tradeoff in exchange for a gentler slope in customization, and we show in [@sec:example] and [@sec:evaluation] that our model can still implement many useful customizations in practice.
 Also, there is sometimes a way to reframe an imperative script in terms of our direct manipulation model; for example, a script that iterates through rows in a page adding some additional information can be reproduced using a formula in Wildcard.

 ## Semantic wrappers

-Software customization tools typically fall into one of two categories: third-party, or semantic.
+Software customization tools typically fall into one of two categories: ad hoc, or semantic.

 _Ad hoc customization tools_ enable customization without using official extension APIs, enabling a broader range of customizations on top of more applications.
 For example, web browser extensions have demonstrated the utility of customizing websites through manipulating the DOM, without needing explicit extension APIs to be built in.
 However, ad hoc customization comes with a corresponding cost: these tools can typically only operate at a low level of abstraction, e.g. manipulating user interface elements.
 This makes it harder for end users to write scripts, and makes the resulting scripts more brittle.